 I’d beg it her to cut me a piece as the smell of marshmallows floated through the house, but she insisted it had to spend hours turned upside down, balancing on a bottle of worcestershire sauce, which I can still picture clear as day.
 She took me through the reasons, emphasizing that removing it too soon would be the detriment to it’s tall and staunch height.
 Even though she made hers from a boxed mix, it was still homemade in my eyes.
 She didn’t buy it in a store, she baked it in her oven and it turned out perfectly every.single.time.

 It had been years since I’d had a slice of it, waiting for the day I’d stumble upon a gluten-free angel food cake, but that never came to fruition.
 And when California Giant Berries asked me to share my Berry Story, I knew I couldn’t do it without this cake.
-My mind went to work, thinking of how to create the firm, yet soft structure without gluten, or gums.
+My mind went to work, thinking of how to create the firm, yet soft structure with a grain-free angel food cake.
 And I needed to learn the phases of egg whites so that I could get them firm and glossy, a must for it’s lift and airy quality.